adevrrc/adev-p2-notes/docs/adonet/adonet.md

 ## Command

-A command object is used to represent an SQL statement to execute against the data source.
+A command object is used to represent a SQL statement to execute against the data source.

 ### Notable Members